 The debate is still on about whether raw food is better or cooked, but most nutritionists suggest a mix of both.
 Some foods, when eaten raw, helps preserve their nutrients and also allows your body to absorb them better.
 While there’s a long list of foods you can cook and eat,[.....]

 Some foods can increase resting energy expenditure (REE), making fat burn at rest.
 One example is tomato juice, which has esculeoside A that boosts REE.
 Whole grains need more energy to break down, so they use up more calories.
 Foods high in omega-9, like almonds and sunflower oil, also increase REE.
-Protein melts fat by sparking thermogenesis, a bodily process that makes heat by speeding up metabolism.
-You can get a high protein intake from lean chicken, eggs, and chickpeas.
+Almonds, eggs, tamarind, coconut oil are some of the foods that help burn fat.

 We can notify you whenever we have something interesting to share!